gm2552/hungryman/doc/TAPDeployment.md

 tanzu apps workloads get hungryman -n <workload-namespace>
 ```

-If the application was successfully deployed, you should a section at the bottom of the command's out similar to the following:
+If the application was successfully deployed, you should see a section at the bottom of the command's out similar to the following:

 ```
 Knative Services